mahesh-panchal/nf-cascade/README.md

 files, and so must be referred to using their uri strings (by using `val` instead of `path` on `Path` types), which makes handling input files easier.
 Resuming a workflow is then left to the child `nextflow` process.

+## Acknowledgements

+Special thanks to [James Fellows Yates](https://github.com/jfy133) for finding a small dataset that runs from fetchngs through to funcscan (frankly, the hardest part).
+And a big thank you to the nf-core and Nextflow community for all their questions and discussions.